qnx-ports/build-files/ports/mame/README.md

 ./mame
 ```

-To view an complete list of commandline options and options you can set in
+To view a complete list of commandline options and options you can set in
 mame.ini, see https://docs.mamedev.org/commandline/commandline-all.html